Qiskit/RFCs/0000-new_pulse_drawer.md

 This update will improve the efficiency of pulse programming and maintainability of code.

 ## User Benefit
-Qiskit Pulse user will enjoy the benefit.
-From novice to professional level, users will be able to get a readable visualization with more simple function or method call for debugging purpose and then easily customize the output format for publication.
+Every Qiskit Pulse user will enjoy the benefit.
+From novice to the professional level, users will be able to get a readable visualization with a more simple function or method call for debugging purposes and then easily customize the output format for publication.
 Cost of code maintainance will be also decreased.

 ## Design Proposal